Doug Daniels / Grassfed Cheeses

 La Contessa by Mary DeMarco-Wolfe is three things above all else: creative, hand-crafted and unique.
 DeMarco-Wolfe and her husband Buddy Wolfe have been creating La Contessa jewelry since 1986, when they unveiled their very first line of nature-inspired pewter jewelry and gifts.
 Each La Contessa piece is inspired by the artist’s Italian heritage as well as her love of antiques, gardening and travel.
 The Baltimore-based team crafts every last piece right here in the U.S. with a commitment to quality, beauty and value.
 Despite its success, La Contessa is often represented at Sugarloaf Craft Festivals throughout the season.

-DeMarco-Wolfe received a degree in fine arts from the University of Baltimore, Maryland and then went on to study in Florence, Italy, where she solidified her love for Old World craftsmanship.
+DeMarco-Wolfe received a degree in fine arts from Towson University in Baltimore, Maryland and then went on to study in Florence, Italy, where she solidified her love for Old World craftsmanship.
 A beautiful collection of lead-free pewter bracelets, earrings, necklaces, pins, rings, gifts and tableware unites the La Contessa collection, and each one is finished with exquisite stones and embellishments that give it a one-of-a-kind flair.
 All pieces are hand-crafted in DeMarco-Wolfe’s Baltimore studio.
 Sugarloaf Craft Festivals is proud to offer this artist alongside many other prominent jewelry makers.

 Hometown: Butler, TN